National Geographic: Symphony for Our World details

 Please be prepared to participate in a bag search upon entrance.
 In order to enter quickly, we advise you travel light and don’t bring a bag.

-What am I NOT permitted to bring in? · High chairs (low chairs only are allowed in General Admission) · Umbrellas, tents or sunshades · Alcohol, drinks in glass or aluminium cans. · Bikes (not inside the event but parking is available outside) · Pets (guide and assistance animals permitted) · Professional standard still or video cameras, audio recording devices and tripods.
+What am I NOT permitted to bring in? · High chairs (low chairs only are allowed) · Alcohol, drinks in glass or aluminium cans. · Bikes (not inside the event but parking is available outside) · Pets (guide and assistance animals permitted) · Professional standard still or video cameras, audio recording devices and tripods.

 Any recording, photography or filming of the performance is prohibited.

-Will the outdoor concerts go ahead if it’s raining?
-The concert will go ahead rain or shine.
+Will the outdoor concerts go ahead rain or shine?
+This seems extremely unlikely but in the event of rain the concert will still go ahead.
 In the case of severe weather, please check adelaidefestival.com.au at 4pm on the day of the performance for final weather details in the event of inclement weather.